EzgiLenaS/video_calling/README.md

 - [#0124] Screen sharing now works smoothly in group calls.

 ### Tip
-- [#0092] Share only a single window for better privacy.
 - [#0095] Check your .env configuration before running locally.
 - [#0098] Update dependencies regularly for smoother builds.
 - [#0101] Use headphones to avoid audio echo during calls.